 On average, weight decreased by 10kg in both groups.
-HbA1C decreased by 1% in both groups and fasting BGL’s decreased by 0.7mmol/L in the low carb group and 1.5mmol/L. The HbA1C and Fasting BGL changes are misleading if looked at in isolation, since medication was reduced significantly more in the low-carb group.
+HbA1C decreased by 1% in both groups and fasting BGL’s decreased by 0.7mmol/L in the low carb group and 1.5mmol/L. The HbA1C and Fasting BGL changes are misleading if looked at in isolation since the medication was reduced significantly more in the low-carb group.